muditmehta07/muditmehta07/README.md

-<h1 align="center">Hello There!
+<h1>Hello There!
 This is Mudit Mehta</h1>
-<h3 align="center">I'm a Computer Science major with a driving motivation to learn more about the world of Artificial Intelligence and Machine Learning, having a solid foundation in Python and other backend programming languages.</h3>
+<h3>I'm a Computer Science major with a driving motivation to learn more about the world of Artificial Intelligence and Machine Learning, having a solid foundation in Python and other backend programming languages.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">